Ozawa v. United States: The courts' reaction

+Public Reaction

+Writing in Foreign Affairs in 1923, a social scientist named Raymond Leslie Buell said, "The Japanese are now confronted with the unpalatable fact, laid down in unmistakable terms by the highest court in the land, that we consider them unfit to become Americans."
+Some Japanese papers regarded the decision to be "an insult and outrage" with representative Mochizuki Keisuke stating that, "There can never be permanent world peace unless the principle of world-wide racial equality is first established".

+Some West Coast newspapers expressed satisfaction with the Ozawa decision, though the Sacramento Bee called for a constitutional amendment “which would confine citizenship by right of birth in this country to those whose parents were themselves eligible to citizenship.”

+The documentary series “Race: The Power of an Illusion”, produced by California Newsreel and published in 2003, includes testimonies given by those present for the ruling of the Ozawa case.
+In Episode 3, “The House We Live In”, the documentary describes the Tokao Ozawa case as “the perfect test case” for Japanese immigrants to determine if they could truly naturalize as Americans.
+One of these testimonials is given by Takao Ozawa’s daughter, Edith Takeya, who describes how she had seen the Court rulings of the case in the paper, assuming “only bad things came out in the paper”.
+She also describes how she had “been ashamed” by her father’s failed attempt at naturalization.

+Legacy

 On the same day, the Supreme Court released its ruling in Yamashita v.
 Hinkle, which upheld Washington state's alien land law.
+This same case was tried under similar pretenses as Ozawa's case.

 Within three months, Justice Sutherland authored a ruling in a Supreme Court case concerning the petition for naturalization of a Sikh immigrant from the Punjab region in British India, who identified himself as "a high caste Hindu of full Indian blood" in his petition, United States v.
 Bhagat Singh Thind.
 The upshot of this ruling was that, as with the Japanese, "high-caste Hindus, of full Indian blood" were not "free white persons" and were racially ineligible for naturalized citizenship.
 To support this conclusion, Justice Sutherland reiterated Ozawa's holding that the words "white person" in the naturalization act were "synonymous with the word 'Caucasian' only as that word is popularly understood".

-Reaction

-Writing in Foreign Affairs in 1923, Leslie Buell, author, editor, and policy researcher said, "The Japanese are now confronted with the unpalatable fact, laid down in unmistakable terms by the highest court in the land, that we consider them unfit to become Americans."

-Ozawa's case did not depend on "any suggestion of individual unworthiness or racial inferiority".
-The argument was that if Ozawa was denied citizenship based on his race, did the law consider the Japanese people an inferior race and Caucasians a superior race?
-Ozawa argued that his skin was the same color, if not whiter than other Caucasians.
 The case allowed for anti-Japanese proponents to justify the passing of the Immigration Act of 1924, which prohibited the immigration of people from Asia to the United States.
-Some West Coast newspapers expressed satisfaction with the Ozawa decision, though the Sacramento Bee called for a constitutional amendment “which would confine citizenship by right of birth in this country to those whose parents were themselves eligible to citizenship.”

-Japan is a strict jus sanguinis state as opposed to jus soli state, meaning that it attributes citizenship by blood and not by location of birth.
-In practice, it can be by parentage and not by descent.